mbourque/afx-wood/README.md

 * \[Installer script coming soon]

 ## Installation is manual
-* Extract the folder contents over your existing install at <common>/afx
+* Store the afx-wood folder on your computer
+* Configure the AFX setting CUSTOMIZATION_PATH to point to this location:
+* Set CUSTOMIZATION_PATH to something like c:/ptc/afx-wood
+* Restart Creo

 ## Roadmap